 The Schwinn 870 is a stable treadmill that might appeal to a variety of users.
-The 20- by 60-inch running track and 3.0 CHP motor are especially useful for running.
+Although, the 20- by 60-inch running track and 3.0 CHP motor are especially useful for running.

 - The 2 blue backlit LCD displays show easy-to-read detailed information about your workout.
 Besides the usual info, the displays show, for example; your goal (time, distance or calories), heart rate zone and the fitness score of the current user profile.

 - The Schwinn Connect Fitness Score shown in the upper left-hand corner of the display is based on an estimation of the burned calories and VO2 Max over your last 5 workouts.
 Your score will decrease or increase after each training.
 So this score gives you an idea of your fitness progress.

 - Compete against yourself with the Compare Pacer Display.
 You can compare yourself to your last, best or average workout on a set program and distance.
 The pacer icon on the top of the console shows your workout progress in comparison to the pacer.

 Build quality: 4.5/5

 The 870 is designed with the primary intent of making it as stable as possible.
 This might be the reason why it supports a maximum user weight of up to 300 lbs.
 There are a few features which contribute to the stability in particular.
 These are; the extra large crossbar tubing and the levelers.